alovajs/alovajs.github.io/docs/01-overview/03-installation.md

 <script src="https://unpkg.com/alova/dist/adapter/globalfetch.umd.min.js"></script>
 ```

-You can use `window.GlobalFetch` which will use `winfow.fetch` for requests.
+You can use `window.GlobalFetch` which will use `window.fetch` for requests.

 ### Introduce States Hook